Senth/tubeshelf/README.md

 - **[Enriched RSS](https://gitlab.com/sila_point/enriched-rss)** - A project with similar goals of enhancing feed experiences.
 Inspiration on solving the challenge of duration metadata.

+## AI Assistance Disclaimer
+This project was developed with assistance from AI/LLMs (including GitHub Copilot, ChatGPT, and related tools), supervised by humans who occasionally knew what they were doing.

 ## License

 This project is licensed under [AGPL-3.0 License](LICENSE).